checkthechain/checkthechain/README.md

 # ⛓🔍 Check the Chain (`ctc`) 🔎⛓

-`ctc` is a tool for historical data analysis of Ethereum and other EVM chains
+`ctc` is a tool for collecting and analyzing data from Ethereum and other EVM chains

 It can be used as either 1) a python package or 2) a cli tool